TahiriNadia/CKMedoidsTreeClustering/README.md

 	=> =============================================================================================================
 	=> Program   : KMedoidsTreeClustering - 2017
-	=> Authors   : Nadia Tahiri and Vladimir Makarenkov (Universite du Quebec a Montreal) => This program computes a clustering for phylogenetic trees based on the K-Medoid partitioning.
+	=> Authors   : Nadia Tahiri and Vladimir Makarenkov (Universite du Quebec a Montreal) => This program computes a clustering of phylogenetic trees based on the K-Medoids partitioning algorithm.
-	=> This program computes a clustering of phylogenetic trees based on the K-Medoids partitioning algorithm.
 	=> The set of trees in the Newick format should be provided as input.
 	=> The optimal partitioning in K classes is returned as output.
 The number of classes can be determined by the